Nakul9621/Teach-Me-Quantum-IBMQ-Awards-2019/README.md

 People with backgrounds in physics and chemistry can skip the week on cryptography and people from mathematics and computer science backgrounds can skip the week on quantum hardware.

 My contributions: I specifically made course material with coding exercises and solutions in quantum variational methods like VQE, QAOA; Quantum machine learning protocols and quantum hardware.
+For any mistakes/errors in the course content, do report.
+Latex files will also soon be added for ease of editing by users.
+I will be including more content in the future.
+A video lecture series for UG and PG Quantum Computing with implementation is on the way.
+The link will be added here.

 Update: Our team won second prize in the IBMQ 2019 Teach Me Quantum Awards with a cash prize of $4000